missabawse/volunteer-telegram-bot/CONTRIBUTING.md

 ### 3. Pull Request Process
 1. Push your feature branch to your fork
-2. Create a pull request using the provided template
+2. Create a pull request targeting the main branch using the provided template
 3. Fill out all sections of the PR template
 4. Request review from maintainers
 5. Address any feedback promptly